aurelilia/klox/README.md

 - C-style ternary operator implemented
 - Strings can be concatenated with anything
 - Division by 0 causes a RuntimeError instead of NaN
+- Variables are not initialized to nil by default; access before initialization leads to a RuntimeError

 ### Build/Run